-If you’ve been involved in a car crash you need to contact a Chicago auto accident attorney immediately to ensure that your rights are protected.
+Barry Zlotowicz is an auto accident attorney serving residents in Chicago, Illinois.
+The Chicago Legal Group is dedicated to recovering just compensation for your medical expenses as well as your pain and suffering.
+If you’ve been involved in a car crash you need to contact a car accident attorney immediately to ensure that your rights are protected.
 To contact our office immediately, telephone us at 312-848-9783.

 There are, of course, many types of traffic accidents and our office has handled them all.
 We have handled hundreds of motorcycle accidents, bicycle accidents, trucking accidents, auto accidents, accidents involving passengers on a bus, pedestrians who have been hit by a car, drivers of and passengers in Uber/rideshare vehicles, and taxi accidents.

 Each type of case carries its own nuances and requires specialized care and experience.
 For example:

 - Motorcycle and bicycle cases often involve different issues when it comes to property damage than an automobile case.
 Also, motorcycle and bicycle accident victims often suffer concussions and road rash (lacerations and abrasions) as part of their injuries.

 - Uber and rideshare accidents may or may not be covered by insurance and vary as to how much insurance there is, depending on when the accident occurred.

 - Truck and taxi accidents can involve much larger insurance policies than a normal auto on auto collision, and so forth.